Transportation in Tulsa, Oklahoma: Street network

 Tulsa follows a systematic naming and numbering convention for all streets that are within its municipal jurisdiction.
 Admiral Place is the east–west-running dividing line for "streets north" and "streets south," and Main Street is the north–south-running dividing line for "west avenues" and "east avenues."
 Avenues west of Main Street are named for US cities west of the Mississippi River for one run of the alphabet, and afterward, numbered "west avenues" are assigned.
 Avenues east of Main Street are named for US cities east of the Mississippi River for approximately three runs of the alphabet, and afterward, numbered "east avenues" are assigned.
 Streets north of Admiral Place have important names in Tulsa's history for one run of the alphabet, and afterward, numbered "streets north" are assigned.
 Streets south of Admiral Place are numbered, beginning with "1st Street" and continuing southward.
-Street names and numbers are consistent throughout the Tulsa jurisdiction, regardless of whetyger a particular street is contiguous or continuous.
+Street names and numbers are consistent throughout the Tulsa jurisdiction, regardless of whether a particular street is contiguous or continuous.

 Addresses reflect their associated hundred block from either Admiral or Main.
 There are usually 16 blocks per mile, as counted by avenues, and there are 10 blocks per mile, as counted by streets.
 Other right-of-way labels (such as Place, Court, Drive, Terrace, etc.) may be used to describe an intermittent street or avenue, but the actual name will usually be the same as the adjacent street or avenue (such as Knoxville Avenue and its neighboring Knoxville Place, which are both assigned as the 3600 block east).

 Major arterial streets can be found at every mile, as assigned by the township-and-range system, resulting in a well-defined grid of thoroughfares across the Tulsa region.
 As an example, east–west thoroughfares south of Admiral Place are streets ending with a 1, giving 11th Street, 21st Street, 31st Street, etc.